koladilip/sigl-studio/EXAMPLES.md

 1. Include both TypeScript and JavaScript versions when possible
 2. Add comprehensive error handling
 3. Document the example purpose and usage
-4. Test with different SITL scene types
+4. Test with different SIGL scene types
 5. Update this README with new examples